imbryan/anki-kanji-cards/README.md

 > **-d file_name** (optional) is the relative path to your current deck, exported (in Anki Notes format).
 This is only used in a comparison operation to avoid creating duplicate cards.

+> **--jlpt** (optional) gets the JLPT grade and puts it in the Anki tags field for each kanji.
+WARNING: this option doubles the amount of requests you make due to a bug in a dependency (see "NOTE ON JLPT OPTION" in code).

 You can create a `.env` file to configure default headers:
 ```
 HEADERS=""